 Compared to extroverts, introverts have a higher baseline level of arousal and use increased mental resources when processing external stimuli.
 This is part of the reason we’re so much more sensitive to light, noise, and people in general.
 It’s also why we’re so easily overstimulated and need time alone to recharge.
+(You can see our full definition of an introvert here.)

 Unfortunately, whether we’re working in an open office, forced to attend a networking event, or spending time with family around the holidays, there are times in our lives when being surrounded by people is an inevitability.
 It’s during these crowded moments that we want to escape into ourselves the most — and that’s not always the easiest of feats.